mjcw88/odin-calculator/README.md

 # The Odin Project (Foundations) - Calculator

 Calculator project for the Odin Project, featuring use of objects, keyboard functionality and extensive logicstical conditionals to account for edge cases.
-For sake of convienience, the calculator maxes out at 15 digits (positive and negative).
+For sake of convienience, the calculator maxes out at 15 digits (positive and negative) and maxes out at 3 decimal places.

 #### Features